UniversalDependencies/UD_German-LIT/README.md

 '# work = Blüthenstaub'
 '# sent_id = bluethenstaub-f1-s1'

-We made this choice since the treebank is exactly intended as a structured version in dependency formalism of the original texts, therefore we want to preserve the parallelism between the treebanked data and the source texts as much as possible).
+We made this choice since the treebank is exactly intended as a structured version in dependency formalism of the original texts, therefore we want to preserve the parallelism between the treebanked data and the source texts as much as possible.

 # Acknowledgments